-- 3. The student shall be entitled to decline to answer questions in accordance with the Fifth Amendment to the United States Constitution.
+- 3. The student shall be entitled to decline to answer questions. - 4.
 The student shall be entitled to be accompanied by a representative of their choice.
 The representative may be an attorney, a member of the faculty or staff, a fellow student, or another individual.
-If the student engages an attorney, written notice must be given to the Director of Student Conduct at least (2) two business days prior to the hearing.
-The representative shall be permitted to advise and otherwise counsel the respondent before, during, and after the proceedings but shall not be permitted to actively and personally examine witnesses or argue the respondent's case. - 4.
-The student shall be entitled to an expeditious hearing of their case. - 5.
-The student shall be notified of their right to appeal the findings and sanction(s) of the Judicial Panel or Administrative Hearing by submitting a letter of appeal to the Dean of Students within (2) business days following receipt of the disposition letter.
-Should the respondent appeal, the findings and/or sanction(s) of the Judicial Panel or Administrative Hearing will remain in effect unless modified by a higher body. - 6.
-If a student fails to attend the scheduled formal hearing, they can be tried in absentia. - 7.
+If the student engages an attorney, written notice must be given to the Director of the Department of Student Conduct at least (2) two business days prior to the hearing.
+The representative shall be permitted to advise and otherwise counsel the respondent before, during, and after the proceedings but shall not be permitted to actively and personally examine witnesses or argue the respondent's case. - 5.
+The student shall be entitled to an expeditious hearing of their case. - 6.
+The student shall be notified of their right to appeal the findings and sanction(s) of the Administrative Judicial Panel or Administrator's Court by submitting a letter of appeal to the Dean of Students within (2) business days following receipt of the disposition letter.
+Should the respondent appeal, the findings and/or sanction(s) of the Administrative Judicial Panel or Administrator's Court will remain in effect unless modified by a higher body. - 7.
+If a student fails to attend the scheduled formal hearing, they can be tried in absentia. - 8.
 A student may waive their right to a formal hearing.
-Such a waiver must be executed by the student in writing and communicated to the Department of Student Conduct.
+Such a waiver must be executed bythe student in writing and communicated to the Department of Student Conduct.
 The findings and sanction(s), if any, will be made and imposed by the Director of Student Conduct or designee.
 The waiver of a hearing also waives any right to an appeal.